Morgan Stanley tops estimates on underwriting, wealth management

 The bank expects a 22 percent to 25 percent tax rate this year, down from 31 percent last year.

-Morgan Stanley has been paying residual taxes on profits held abroad, Chief Financial Officer Jonathan Pruzan said in an interview, and so did not have a one-time mandatory tax charge on those earnings the way rivals including Citigroup Inc (C.N), JPMorgan Chase & Co (JPM.N) and Goldman Sachs Group Inc (GS.N) did.
+Morgan Stanley has been paying residual taxes on profits held abroad, Chief Financial Officer Jonathan Pruzan said in an interview, and so did not have a one-time mandatory tax charge on those earnings the way rivals including Citigroup Inc, JPMorgan Chase & Co and Goldman Sachs Group Inc did.

 Beyond wealth management, Morgan Stanley also reached Gorman’s annual goals for return on equity and average quarterly bond trading revenue.